What is AI alignment?

 Also known as solving: goal misgeneralization.

-We give AI systems feedback based on our reward function, to help them learn.
-This normally results in AI systems that score highly on the reward function with the training data.
+When training AI systems, we give them feedback (through gradient descent) based on our reward function.
+This results in AI systems that score highly on the reward function with the training data.

 Inner misalignment example: An AI system is correctly given a reward when it solves mazes.
 In training, all the mazes have an exit in the bottom right.
-The AI system learns to optimise for always trying to go to the bottom right (rather than ‘trying to go towards the exit’).
+The AI system learns a policy that performs well: always trying to go to the bottom right (rather than ‘trying to go towards the exit’).
 In deployment, some mazes have exits in different locations, but the AI system just gets stuck at the bottom right of the maze.

-Inner misalignment example (hypothetical): A self-driving car is trained using a reward of driving without crashing.
-During training it learns to always drive without going through red lights, because this performs well in all the training scenarios.
+Inner misalignment example (hypothetical): A self-driving car is trained using a correctly specified reward of driving without crashing.
+During training it learns a policy to always drive without going through red lights, because this performs well in all the training scenarios.
 In deployment, the car is sitting at a red light.
 A truck behind it has its brakes fail and it sounds its horn.
-Unfortunately, the car refuses to move as it is prioritising not going through red lights over avoiding a crash, and the vehicles collide.
+Unfortunately, the vehicles collide as the car refuses to move out of the way, prioritising not going through red lights over avoiding a crash.

 Criticisms of the inner/outer alignment breakdown